 In the 1920s, Winston Churchill and his family stayed at the Hotel Panorama when they visited Cassis.
 In the late 1960s, it was bought and remodeled by Jerome Hill for his new foundation.
 Today, Panorama serves as the Camargo Foundation's main building and houses the Foundation's library, a music-conference room, seven apartments, the administrative offices, and a laundry room.

 The Camargo Foundation's library includes a reference collection of more than 5,000 titles.
-The collection is classified according to the Library of Congress system and available via an online, searchable catalogue.
+The collection is classified according to the Library of Congress system and available via an online, searchable catalog.
 Private carrels are available for fellows who wish to work in the library.

 During the early 1930s, when Jerome Hill was studying painting in Paris, he made frequent sketching trips to Cassis.
 He finally succumbed to its magic in 1939, when he bought a house on the sea, known as Pierrefroide, and the adjacent land from Madge Oliver, an English painter and painting teacher whose most illustrious student was Winston Churchill.
 Today, Pierrefroide includes four apartments and an artist's studio.